dpetersonVT23/Duty-Scheduler/README.md

 If you experience any bugs/errors or would like to suggest an improvement, please contact me by emailing dpeterson23@vt.edu

+_Currently set up for 2 staff each night, contact me for specialized changes._

 # How to Use
 1) Download and Set-Up PyCharm (Free)
 2) Create your Availability Excel file in the correct format